Shane O'Neill, 3rd Earl of Tyrone: Proposed Spanish invasion of Ireland

-Shane was considered a threat to English supremacy in Ireland.
-A letter from the Lord Deputy of Ireland, Viscount Falkland, dated 27 April 1627, claimed that Shane would be sent to Ireland in July at the head of a Spanish army to have himself crowned King of Ulster by Philip IV.
-Shane would be appointed governor of Ireland on Spain's behalf, and would have the power to create new noble titles, to attract important allies and gain the cooperation of Irish Catholics.
-Falkland also claimed that a story was circulating among the Irish that Shane had already received a crown of gold, which he kept on his bedside table in Brussels.

 Despite an English expedition on Cádiz in 1625, the Anglo-Spanish conflict did not develop into full-scale war.
 Philip IV was never optimistic about the invasion's chances and was unwilling to support an independent Ireland whilst Spain was officially at peace with England.
 Plans for the invasion were abandoned.
-Philip IV wished "only to preserve what he has" rather than acquiring more territory in Ireland.
-Conry died in Madrid in 1629.
-The plan to bond the two Irish noble families was unsuccessful.
-Around 1629, Mary became pregnant and her relationship with O'Gallagher was exposed.
+Conroy died in Madrid in 1629.
+Mary became pregnant around this time and her relationship with O'Gallagher was exposed.
 The couple fled to Italy in disgrace.

 Madrid

-Shane left Brussels for Madrid.
+O'Neill left Brussels for Madrid.
 Shortly after his arrival in 1630, he submitted two documents to the government: detailed plans for an invasion of Ireland, and a request that the restoration of his family's Irish estates should be included in Anglo-Spanish peace negotiations.
-Government commissioners felt that circumstances were not yet suitable to grant Shane's requests and advised Philip IV to wait for a more favourable occasion.
-However, it was recommended that the king should placate Shane by increasing his pay by two hundred crowns per month.
+Government commissioners felt that circumstances were not yet suitable to grant O'Neill's requests and advised Philip IV to wait for a more favourable occasion.
+However, it was recommended that the king should placate O'Neill by increasing his pay by two hundred crowns per month.
 The commissioners were concerned that this pay rise could create a dangerous precedent and make the Irish refugees reliant on the king.
-It was suggested that, to ensure the stability of the O'Neill family, a marriage should be arranged between Shane and some wealthy or noble lady.
-Shane stayed in Madrid for the next three years.
+It was suggested that, to ensure the stability of the O'Neill family, a marriage should be arranged between O'Neill and some wealthy or noble lady.
+O'Neill stayed in Madrid for the next three years.

-Shane founded the Irish College of St Patrick at Alcalá de Henares in 1630.
-Shane's confessor, Limerick man Richard Goold, was professor of theology at the College in 1624.

 "The financial help which I am accustomed to give to the College of Alcalá shall be continued for one or two years only and I beg His Majesty, who may God keep, to contribute to its upkeep and to further this pious work which is of service to God and to my poor fatherland.
-I charge my heir to do Iikewise in as much as possible and to plead this case with His Majesty and his ministers".
+I charge my heir to do Iikewise in as much as possible and to plead this case with His Majesty and his ministers."